9 Types of CSS Selectors to Enhance Your Web Design

 Descendant Selector: Style Nested Elements

-You might be wondering how to effectively target all components that fall under a specified parent using various types of CSS selectors in your CSS.
+You might be wondering how to effectively target all components that fall under a specified parent using in your CSS.
 Well, let’s talk about the descendant query!
 It’s indicated by a space between two queries and is a powerful tool for selecting elements.
 For example, div p will grab every <p> tag nestled within any <div>.
 This is super handy for designing nested components, allowing you to implement specific designs without messing with elements outside the established hierarchy by utilizing different types of CSS selectors.

 So, what do you think?
 Are you ready to explore these strategies further?